sullivanpj/log-more/README.md

 ## Custom User Defined Events

-📓Log-More allows users to specify custom event types, handlers, and logging.
+Log-More allows users to specify custom event types, handlers, and logging.

 When providing a configuration object to the [ConfigurationManager](https://sullivanpj.github.io/log-more/classes/ConfigurationManager.html), user's can specify the [eventTypeRegistry](https://sullivanpj.github.io/log-more/modules.html#Configuration) parameter.
 This parameter allows users to [register](https://sullivanpj.github.io/log-more/modules.html#CustomEventTypeDetails) custom event types with Log-More that can be handled at a later time.